How to End Diabesity, Food Cravings, and Emotional Eating

 Food cravings and emotional eating are all about the quality of the food you eat and the quality of the thoughts you think.
 We’ll address both in this article.
 Once you improve these areas, you will easily lose weight.
 Food cravings and emotional eating will be habits of the past, and you no longer have to worry about diabesity.

-Diabesity is a condition in which obesity and type 2 diabetes occur together.
+Diabesity is a term that describes the combined adverse effect of obesity and types 2 diabetes, conditions that are interconnected.
 The word, “diabesity,” was coined to describe the interrelationship between obesity and type 2 diabetes.
 One of them almost always leads to the other.
 In fact, the Centers for Disease Control reports that about 90% of those who are obese will develop type 2 diabetes.

 If you’ve had trouble managing diabetes or losing weight and keeping it off, something we call a “hormonal clog” may be at work to keep your setpoint elevated.
 When you become hormonally clogged, your brain can no longer rely on signals from your hormones that would otherwise enable you to burn body fat automatically.